-Today, Balmoral Knitwear manufacture classic garments for ladies, gents and children.
-The company offers an extensive and in-depth stock range as well as the capacity to manufacture to customers own specifications.
-There is also an embroidery service putting patterns or logos onto garments.
-A variety of different yarn qualities are used.
-These include super acrylic, 50% wool and 50% acrylic, 80% wool and 20% nylon as well as 100% luxurious lambswool, giving the Balmoral product a variety of textures and handles for different types of customers and markets.
+Balmoral Knitwear used to manufacture classic garments for ladies, gents and children.
+The company offered an extensive and in-depth stock range as well as the capacity to manufacture to customers own specifications.
+The embroidery service added patterns or logos onto garments.
+A variety of different yarn qualities were used.
+These include super acrylic, 50% wool and 50% acrylic, 80% wool and 20% nylon as well as 100% luxurious lambswool, which gave the Balmoral product a variety of textures and handles for different types of customers and markets.

-The styles of knitwear have changed over the years, but the concept of well made, hard wearing classic garments has and continues to be the basis of a successful business.
+The styles of knitwear have changed over the years, but the concept of well made, hard wearing classic garments has and continues to be the basis of the business.

-Ian Mackie, today’s Chairman, ran the business from the 1960’s and still takes an active role in the factory and our current MD, Jamie’s son Gavin is also now working in the business making 5 generations who have worked for Balmoral Knitwear, quite a rarity.
+Ian Mackie, ran the business from the 1960’s and the current MD, Jamie’s son Gavin also worked in the business making 5 generations of the Mackie family who have worked for Balmoral Knitwear, quite a rarity.

-Balmoral Knitwear employs 65 people and is the largest employer in the town.
+When it was still manufacturing, Balmoral Knitwear employed 65 people and was the largest employer in the town.

-Balmoral has many members of staff with long service records, the total number of years service of all our employees comes to 975 years, an average of over 15 years per person!
+Balmoral had many members of staff with long service records, the total number of years service for all our employees came to 975 years, an average of over 15 years per person!